 Amounts."
 However, as described under "Loan Acquisition Practices and Servicing Standards - Quality Control," Fannie Mae will not examine through its quality control process every Reference Obligation for which a Credit Event occurs and it is possible that Reference Obligations with Loan File or Underwriting Errors may go undetected despite being subjected to Fannie Mae's quality control process.
 In addition, Holders of the Notes will have no right to direct Fannie Mae to perform a review of any Reference Obligation that becomes subject to a Credit Event.
 See "- Investors Have No Direct Right to Enforce Remedies" below.
-Furthermore, Fannie Mae will have the sole discretion to determine (i) whether to undertake such review, (ii) upon undertaking such review, whether Fannie Mae deems any Loan File or Underwriting Errors to exist, and (iii) upon concluding that a Loan File or Underwriting Error exists, whether to require the loan seller or servicer to repurchase the related Reference Obligation, agree to a full or partial indemnification of Fannie Mae in respect of the Reference Obligation, or pay a fee in lieu of repurchase in respect of the Reference Obligations or other remedy.
+Furthermore, Fannie Mae will have the sole discretion to determine (i) whether to undertake such review, (ii) upon undertaking such review, whether Fannie Mae deems any Loan File or Underwriting Errors to exist, and (iii) upon concluding that a Loan File or Underwriting Error exists, whether to require the loan seller or servicer to repurchase the related Reference Obligation, or pay a fee in lieu of repurchase in respect of the Reference Obligation or other remedy.
 Fannie Mae notes that only repurchases, indemnifications in full or fee payments in lieu of repurchases will result in Reference Obligations becoming subject to Reference Pool Removals; partial indemnifications will not result in Reference Pool Removals.